 You can build your Origami Crane with a basic square piece of paper.
 I used the 15×15 cm origami paper one.

-Do the same thing on the other side to obtain what is called a “square base”, like in step 7.
+Do the same thing on the other side to obtain a “square base“, like in step 7.
 Now, fold the top, right and left corners to the center, like in step 8, and pull them back.
 These folds are necessary to prepare the paper for the next step.
 With two hands, lift up the top front corner and hold down the other three front corners.
 Pull the top corner up (step 9).
 You should obtain step 10.

 Repeat the procedure on the other side (steps 11 and 12).

 Once you obtained the “bird base” (figure 13), fold the right and left corner o the center (step 14).
 Repeat on the other side (step 15).
 Now, pull up the two long pieces of paper on both sides (figure 16) to obtain figure 17.
 These are the neck and the tail of your paper crane.
 Bend the top of one side down to make the head (step 18).
 And now unfold the wings (figure 19).
-Press the folds, and gently pull the wings apart to make the paper crane able to stand.
+Finally, press the folds, and gently pull the wings apart to make the paper crane able to stand.

 Author: Valeria (graduated at Ca’Foscari University Japanese Studies)